allbitsnbytes/asset_hash/readme.md

 ### path

 The path where to save the manifest file.
+This should be relative to base path.

 Type: String
-Default: ` process.cwd() `
+Default: ` '' `

 ### replace